-If you are selling anything--including food or drink--you must email a Operator Certificate of Compliance (ST19) form to email@example.com.
+If you are selling anything, including food or drink, you must email an Operator Certificate of Compliance (ST19) form to email@example.com.
 DO NOT send to the Minnesota Department of Revenue.

 - Licensed Minneapolis Mobile Food Vehicle vendor (food truck) -- license format LICXXXXX

 - Licensed Minneapolis Limited Mobile vendor -- license format LICXXXXX